Skip to main content

 Non-EU Students

-In the case of visa requiring students it is mandatory to submit private health insurance details with the visa application.
-(The health insurance document must be written in English).
+In the case of visa requiring students it is mandatory to submit private health insurance details with your visa application.
+When you arrive to Ireland, your health insurance document must be written in English and have full medical cover for accidents and medical incidents, including hospital stays in Ireland, valid for 12 months, or for the duration of your stay.
+More information can be found here.

 UK Citizens